gurico0516/reps/readme.md

 This is a web application for people interested in reptiles.

-example accounts:

-Mail address: tomato@tomato.jp | Password: tomato

 This web application is featuring basic like below:

 * login authentication function
 * user registration function
 * post list display
-* post list display
+* post editing function
-* post deletion function
+* post delete function
 * post function
 * pagenation
 * one to many relationship